origadmin/adptool/README.md

 // Use this directive to tell adptool which source package to adapt.
 // The detailed adaptation rules (e.g., prefixes, explicit names) for this package
 // are defined in external configuration files (adptool.yaml or file-level config).
-//go:adapter:package github.com/go-kratos/kratos/v2/config
+//go:adapter:package github.com/your-org/your-library/your-package

 //go:adapter:package github.com/your-org/your-lib

 // --- Type Adaptation Directives ---
 // Use this directive to mark a type from the source package for adaptation.
-// The actual type definition is in the source package (e.g., kratosconfig).
+// The actual type definition is in the source package (e.g., yourlib).
 // The generated name and other rules are defined in external configuration.
-//go:adapter:type Config # Refers to kratosconfig.Config
+//go:adapter:type Config # Refers to yourlib.Config
-//go:adapter:type Decoder # Refers to kratosconfig.Decoder
+//go:adapter:type Decoder # Refers to yourlib.Decoder

 // --- Function Adaptation Directives ---
 // Use this directive to mark a function from the source package for adaptation.
 // The generated name and other rules are defined in external configuration.
-//go:adapter:func New # Refers to kratosconfig.New
+//go:adapter:func New # Refers to yourlib.New
-//go:adapter:func WithSource # Refers to kratosconfig.WithSource
+//go:adapter:func WithSource # Refers to yourlib.WithSource

 // --- Method Adaptation Directives ---
 // Use this directive to mark a method of a type from the source package for adaptation.
 // The type must also be marked with //go:adapter:type.
 // The generated name and other rules are defined in external configuration.
-//go:adapter:method Config.Load # Refers to kratosconfig.Config.Load
+//go:adapter:method Config.Load # Refers to yourlib.Config.Load
-//go:adapter:method Config.Scan # Refers to kratosconfig.Config.Scan
+//go:adapter:method Config.Scan # Refers to yourlib.Config.Scan

 // --- Ignore Directives ---
 // Use this directive to explicitly ignore a type, function, or method from adaptation.